AutodeskAILab/Fusion360GalleryDataset/tools/fusion360gym/test/README.md

 ## Test Config File
-To run all tests reqyures a `test_config.json` file, in the test directory, to store the path to the dataset, required by some tests.
+To run all tests requires a `test_config.json` file, in the test directory, to store the path to the dataset, required by some tests.
 The contents of that file are as follows:

 ```json
 {